Training structure

 Faculty of Science

-The first part of the module will present a general overview of materials: states of matter - chemical bonds - quantities associated with material properties (resistivity, transmittance, viscosity, Young's modulus, etc.).
+The first part of the module will consist of presenting general information about materials: a review of the states of matter, chemical bonds, and the quantities associated with material properties (resistivity, transmittance, viscosity, Young's modulus, etc.).
 The concepts covered will be illustrated using polymeric and inorganic materials.

-Then, in a flipped classroom, students will discover different materials through applications (varnish, paint, energy recovery, pollution control, etc.).
+In a second stage, in a flipped classroom setting, students will learn about different materials through applications (varnish, paint, energy recovery, pollution control, etc.).

 ECTS